-INVITATION TO INVEST IN EARLY CHILDHOOD PROGRAMS
+INVITATION TO INVEST IN EARLY CHILDHOOD PROGRAMS IN THE U.S.

-The best investment we can make is in childhood.
-It's an investment that yields remarkable results - not only in the lives of America's children but for the future we all share.
+The best investment we can make is in early childhood.
+It's an investment that generates remarkable results - not only in the lives of America's children but for the future we all share.
 Laying a solid foundation of learning for our most vulnerable girls and boys not only gives them a better chance for success in school and in life, it also yields impressive returns for society.
-The earlier the investment in a child's life, the greater the impact funders can make on that child's future and the higher the return on that investment for us all.
+The earlier the investment in a child's life, the greater the impact that funders can make on that child's future and the higher the return on that investment for us all.